bparanj/crystal/electronics/book/basic-concepts.md

 15. **Impedance (Z)**: The total opposition to current flow in an AC circuit, including resistance and reactance, measured in ohms (Ω).

 These concepts form the foundation of understanding how electronic components and circuits function.

+Here are the fundamental concepts in electronics:

+1. Voltage (V)
+- Electric pressure/potential difference
+- Measured in volts
+- Drives current flow

+2. Current (I)
+- Flow of electrons
+- Measured in amperes (amps)
+- Can be AC or DC

+3. Resistance (R)
+- Opposition to current flow
+- Measured in ohms
+- Converts electrical energy to heat

+4. Ohm's Law
+- V = I × R
+- Basic relationship between voltage, current, and resistance

+5. Power (P)
+- Rate of energy transfer
+- Measured in watts
+- P = V × I

+6. Conductors
+- Materials that easily allow current flow
+- Examples: copper, aluminum

+7. Insulators
+- Materials that resist current flow
+- Examples: rubber, plastic

+8. Semiconductors
+- Materials with properties between conductors and insulators
+- Examples: silicon, germanium

+9. Circuit
+- Closed path for current flow
+- Must be complete to function
+- Can be series or parallel

+10. Capacitance
+- Ability to store electrical charge
+- Measured in farads
+- Temporary storage of energy

+Would you like me to explain any of these concepts in more detail?